Inside: This summer name activity blends name recognition practice, fine motor skills, and science into one fun craft perfect for a sunny summer day.

 As for my family, we did manage to avoid sunburns that day at the beach.
 When I pointed out that we didn’t have any sunscreen, the kids were easier than usual to talk into leaving the beach.
 We’ll go back soon, better prepared.

 Looking for more ways to get kids excited about reading their names?
-Check out the personalized emergent readers in my store:
+Check out these Name Practice Activities in my store: